 You have two options for running Zotonic: to get started quickly, start our Zotonic container.
 Or you can install Zotonic on your computer.

 First download and install Docker .
-Then start Zotonic with a single command:
+Then build and start Zotonic with a single command:

 You can now move on to creating your first site.